crmitchelmore/swift-essentials/README.md

 # swift-essentials
 Some micro frameworks for common problems based of the approaches from swiftalk at objc.io

+# Open workspace
+# Build framework
-Open workspace.
-Try Demo playgrounds.
+# Try Demo playgrounds.